Why Wasn’t Rob Kardashian Included In His Family’s Trip To Costa Rica?

 “Kris Jenner and the sisters have mixed feelings towards Rob’s relationship with his baby mama and as a result, Chyna is largely being shunned by the family,” the source continued.
 “Rob has been by Chyna’s side, even though Kourtney, Kylie and the rest of the girls have been avoiding them.”

-To see more of Rob Kardashian’s family, tune into the 13th season of Keeping Up With the Kardashians when the new season premieres on the E!
+To see more of Rob Kardashian’s family, tune into the 13th season of Keeping Up with the Kardashians when the new season premieres on the E!
 Network this March.

 [Featured Image by Greg Doherty/Getty Images]